metal3-io/metal3-docs/design/ip-address-management-for-networkdata.md

 start address + the index of the Metal3Data, when I use a pool for a single machine deployment.
 This is to ensure that the current proposal adds a feature without removing any existing feature and is fully backward compatible.

+#### Story 4

+As a user deploying a target Kubernetes cluster, I want that allocation of IP addresses to be preserved during the pivoting operation towards the target cluster to prevent future conflicts.

 ### Implementation Details/Notes/Constraints